ampl/mp/doc/tables/sqlserver.rst

 `Chapter 2 of the AMPL book <http://www.ampl.com/BOOK/CHAPTERS/05-tut2.pdf>`__.

-We assume that you've already installed the MS SQL Server ODBC driver using the instructions above and have access to an SQL Server database.
+We assume that you've already installed the MS SQL Server ODBC driver using the instructions above and have access to a local SQL Server database.

 First download the data for the diet problem `diet.xls
 <../models/tables/diet.xls>`__ and import it using the `SQL Server Import and